Pulmonary Embolism - Quick Consult

 Treatment

-Pulmonary Embolism (PE), the Great Imposter, should be considered in virtually any ED visit related to weakness, shortness of breath, dizziness or syncope, pain, extremity discomfort, or nonspecific malaise or functional deterioration.
+Pulmonary embolism (PE), the great imposter, should be considered in virtually any ED visit related to weakness, shortness of breath, dizziness/syncope, pain, extremity discomfort, or nonspecific malaise or functional deterioration.

 Key History